-All the basalt flows recovered at Site 1206 are slightly altered, in the form of a patchy homogeneous assemblage of Fe oxyhydroxide, clay (brown clay, saponite, aliettite, and celadonite), carbonate, and zeolite.
-Unaltered olivine is characteristic of many of tholeiitic lava flows.
+All the basalt flows recovered at Site 1206 are slightly altered and show a homogeneous assemblage of Fe oxyhydroxide, clay (brown clay, saponite, aliettite, and celadonite), carbonate, and zeolite.
+Unaltered olivine was characteristic of many of tholeiitic lava flows.
 The occurrence of aliettite (alternating talc and saponite-layered smectite), which expands in contact with water, caused the mechanical disintegration of some massive basalt intervals.
 Possibly, this phenomenon led to the onset of unstable hole conditions that, with respect to probable tool loss, made logging too risky to conduct.